 - a.
-Insufficient information is provided concerning the nominee. - b.
-The nominee was implicated in a serious controversy in the past or does not have a good reputation or his activities and attitude are not irreproachable. - c.
-The nominee chairs or will chair the board permanently and the general meeting cannot vote separately on the election of the chairman of the board. - d.
-The nominee serves or will serve on the audit committee or the remuneration committee. - e.
-The nominee chairs or will chair the nomination committee. - f.
-The nominee serves or will serve on the nomination committee when the overall composition of the latter does not guarantee the committee's independence (in principle when the majority of its members are not independent or it already includes an executive director). - g.
-The board of directors includes too many executive and former executives with respect to national standards of corporate governance. - The overall board independence is not sufficient with respect of national standards of corporate governance and the shareholder structure. - i.
+In companies listed in Switzerland, the nominee to the board of directors is also a permanent member of the executive management. - b.
+Insufficient information is provided concerning the nominee. - c.
+The nominee was implicated in a serious controversy in the past or does not have a good reputation or his activities and attitude are not irreproachable. - d.
+The nominee chairs or will chair the board permanently and the shareholders cannot vote separately on the election of the chairman of the board. - e.
+The nominee serves or will serve on the audit committee or the remuneration committee and the shareholders cannot vote separately on the election to the committee. - f.
+The nominee chairs or will chair the nomination committee. - g.
+The nominee serves or will serve on the nomination committee when the overall composition of the latter does not guarantee the committee's independence (in principle when the majority of its members are not independent or it already includes an executive director). - h.
+The board of directors includes too many executive and former executives with respect to national standards of corporate governance. - i.
+The overall board independence is not sufficient with respect of national standards of corporate governance and the shareholder structure. - j.
 The nominee is a representative of a significant shareholder who is sufficiently represented on the board.
+In no case should a shareholder control the board.